-My family settled in Brookline before I was born, and I went to the Runkle School and graduated from Brookline High.
-I attended Boston University, where I earned my undergraduate degree in business administration and my law degree from this venerable institution.
-It was there I met my future husband, Harvey Creem, born and raised in neighboring Newton.
-Together we quickly made Newton home, and our children graduated from Newton South.
-Today we live in Newton Centre near our son and his family.
+My family settled in Brookline, where I attended the Runkle School and graduated from Brookline High.
+I earned my undergraduate degree in Business Administration and my law degree from Boston University.
+It was there I met my future husband, Harvey Creem, who was born and raised in neighboring Newton.
+Together we quickly made Newton home, and both our children graduated from Newton South.
+Today we are fortunate to live near our son and his family in Newton Corner.

-I ran first for local office, serving on the Newton Board of Aldermen (which I chaired in 1995-6) before being elected to the state Governor’s Council where I helped evaluate candidates for state judicial appointment.
-In 1998, I campaigned successfully for the State Senate, championing community issues of education, environmental policies, health care, civil rights and civil liberties that have made the 1st Middlesex and Norfolk district stand out.
+I was first elected to local office, serving on the Newton Board of Aldermen (now City Council) before being elected to the state Governor’s Council, where I helped evaluate candidates for judicial appointment.
+In 1998, I campaigned successfully for the State Senate, championing community issues of education, health care, civil rights and civil liberties, and environmental policies.

-Even as we make progress, the challenges continue.
-I look forward to continuing my service because I believe I can make a truly substantive difference in effecting good public policy.
+Even as we make progress, however, so many challenges remain.
+I look forward to continuing in the Senate because I believe I can make a truly substantive difference in effecting good public policy.